 - Microscopic colitis (inflammation of colon/large intestine resulting in persistent watery diarrhea and cramping)

 - Collagenous colitis (inflammatory bowel disease affecting the colon also presenting as chronic watery diarrhea with the absence of bleeding)

-The lawsuits, which exceeded 2,000 plaintiffs at one time, were consolidated as a multidistrict litigation (MDL) in April of 2015 and are currently pending in federal court at the District of New Jersey.
+The lawsuits, which exceeded 2,000 plaintiffs at one time, were consolidated in April 2015 and are currently pending in federal court at the District of New Jersey.
 The lawsuits claim that taking Benicar (or Benicar HCT and Azor), may have caused gastrointestinal injuries to the plaintiffs.

 Additionally, Benicar was warned more than once by the FDA about marketing that was misleading or contained misbranded information regarding Benicar and its alleged effectiveness.
 The marketing materials in question promoted Benicar to consumers as the best drug in its class, which presumably led to prescriptions that otherwise might not have been written and further omitted or minimalized certain risks associated with taking the drug.

 Finally, Benicar faced action by the Department of Justice (DOJ) for claims that it violated the Anti-Kickback Statute (AKS) by enticing physicians to prescribe Benicar and its sister drugs in exchange for substantial payoffs for speaker fees and lavish dinners.

 Benicar Misleading Consumers